User Interfaces for Live Programming

 Revision history

-Add introduction to the tutorial course held as part of The 40th JSSST Annual Conference (only available in the Japanese page).
+Add introduction to the tutorial course held as part of The 40th JSSST Annual Conference (content in Japanese).

 2/15/2018